 You’ll find the water very inviting, mostly clear and warm throughout the year.
 So use the kayak to find your own place to snorkel.

 Any experience you could want in a kayak is yours when exploring Key West.
+Are you a kayak enthusiast?
+Check out these great places to kayak in the Florida Keys.

-Key West City Guide
+Key West Florida City Guide

 If you are basing yourself in Miami, then you can do a round trip tour to Key West here.